FAQ - Using SMASHDOCs

 237Can I search and replace special characters?

 Yes, you can.
 Just insert the desired special character into the search term field and hit the “Search” button.
 Fill in the replace field with another special character.
 Afterwards, click on Replace near the desired search term or replace all founded search terms by hitting “Replace all” button.

 Yes, you can.
 Just insert the footnote and hit the “Search” button.
 Fill in the replace field with content for new footnote and hit “Replace”.
 As always, you can either hit the “Replace” button near the search term you want to replace or hit the “Replace all” button right away.

-Yes, you can.
+Yes, you can if you have the required right "Cleanup routines", which can be activated either during the invitation a user to a document or through user management.
 Just use our cleanup routines functionality and the variety of our predefined cleanup routines.
 You can select one, several or all cleanup routines at once and run them in your document.
 After the cleanup of your document is executed, all changes will be displayed as such.
 So, you can either accept or reject them.
-But, keep in mind that these changes are not tracked in section history.
+But, keep in mind that these changes are not tracked in component history.

 Sure.
 You can choose one of our predefined regular expressions or fill in the field manually with the desired regular expression.
 For this, go to the tab “Search and Replace - Text” and tick the “RegEx” box.
 After the search via regular expression is finished, you can hit the “Replace” button near the respective search term or replace all search term via the “Replace all” button.